gomba66/holbertonschool-low_level_programming/0x03-debugging/README.md

+# 0x03-debugging Project!
-##This is a README of the project debugging
+## This is a project about debugging process and how to identify logic problems in a program.